Ottawa Winterlude 2026: Winter festival with ice, snow and culture

 Ice carving competitions at the Ottawa Winter Festival

-The highlights of the Ottawa Winterlude are the ice carving competitions.
+The highlights of Ottawa's Winterlude are the ice carving competitions.
 These vary from year to year.
-When we visit the Winterlude, there are various events where the ice artists have to complete their works of different sizes within a certain time.
-The participants come from all over the world: when we visit the Ottawa Winter Festival, there are French, Japanese, Iraqis, Latvians, Malaysians, Mexicans, Peruvians, Filipinos, Poles, Russians and Americans as well as Canadians.
-One participant even comes from Mauritius.
+When we visited Winterlude, there were several events taking place where ice artists had to complete their works of varying sizes within a specific time limit.

 The Snowflake Kingdom in Jacques-Cartier Park